Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/CodeJamSession.md

 #####Throws

-*  If any error occurs while reloading a new session.
+* *IOException* If any error occurs while reloading a new session.

 ---
 ###submit(ProblemInput, File, File)